 Yes, we're mentioning ours first.

-The Stackup bundler is a highly performant Golang bundler designed for easy integration with Go Ethereum (geth), and as of February 2023 one of only two bundlers on this list fully compliant with ERC-4337.
+The Stackup bundler is a highly performant Golang bundler designed for easy integration with Go Ethereum (geth), and was the first production bundler on this list to be fully compliant with ERC-4337.
 It is actively maintained and has extensive documentation, making it the go-to option for most teams.
 Stackup offers access to hosted bundlers on their website, so you don't need to self-host a bundler.
 This is a great option if you want a high performance and battle-tested option with active support, or a hosted solution.

 Infinitism Bundler